Le Roi Est Mort, Vive Le Roi!: Background and release

+The intro track begins with a sample of mission control contacting the Discovery from the film 2001: A Space Odyssey.
+The intro, including the famed "Enigma horn", is played backwards for the closing track, "Odyssey of the Mind".
+The track "T.N.T. for the Brain" contains samples taken from Jeff Wayne's Musical Version of The War of the Worlds.
+The samples are just audible, underlying the main music.
+They can be most clearly heard at the start and the end of the track, but are just noticeable throughout.
+The track "Prism of Life" appears at the end credit of the 2023 documentary "Close Encounters of The Fifth Kind".

+Commercial performance

 The album reached to the top spot in Norway and the top five in Austria, Finland, Germany and Switzerland.
 It spawned two singles, "Beyond the Invisible" and "T.N.T. for the Brain".
 A planned third single, "The Roundabout", was scrapped at the last minute for unclear reasons, even though a remix had already been created by DJ Quicksilver.

-The album continued Enigma's trend, giving it a slightly more modern, futuristic sound by combining the elements of Enigma's first album, MCMXC a.D., and their second album, The Cross of Changes.
-Michael Cretu, producer of the project, considered Le Roi Est Mort, Vive Le Roi! to be the child of the previous two albums, with the first being the father and the second being the mother, as indicated by the 19‑second track "Third of Its Kind".

-There are two editions of the packaging; one with standard paper artwork, and another with translucent tray and booklet artwork printed on a heavier plastic.